medahmedkrichen/ViDubb/README.md

 - Video Export: Exports the final dubbed video in a desired format.

 - Background Music Handling: Handles background music in the original video, either removing it or adjusting its volume to match the dubbed audio.
-- Error Handling and Logging: Includes mechanisms to handle potential errors and log relevant information for debugging and analysis.
 - User Interface (Optional): Provides a user-friendly interface for selecting input videos, choosing languages, and customizing output settings.
-- Batch Processing: Allows processing multiple videos in a single run.
-- Cloud Integration: Leverages cloud-based services for resource-intensive tasks like translation and speech synthesis.

 By combining these features, the project aims to automate the process of dubbing videos into different languages, making it more efficient and accessible.

 ---